Adapting to the Inevitable

 Embrace your fear!

-The elephant is one of the most powerful and massive animals in the world, it can easily lift logs with its trunks and knock trees over using its heads.
-You might think it is strange then to find that a circus elephant is usually kept tied up by its handlers with a length of rope that it could easily break.
-This is because it has been conditioned: Trainers accomplish this through the use of a heavy metal chain to tie the elephant while it is still young.
-The elephant learns during its development that it cannot break the bonds and it associates them with its limits, boundaries, and freedoms.
-Later, when it is fully grown and is of adult size and strength, it still believes it cannot break that bond and so, it never really try.
-From then on, only a rope is necessary to keep it from breaking its bonds, freeing itself and realizing its true strength and potential.
-By now you may have realised that I am not really talking about elephants, right?
+The elephant is one of the most powerful and massive animals in the world.
+It can easily lift logs with its trunk and knock trees over with its head.
+You might find it strange, then, that a circus elephant is usually kept tied up by its handlers with a length of rope that it could easily break.
+This is because it has been conditioned.
+Trainers accomplish this by using a heavy metal chain to tie the elephant while it is still young.
+The elephant learns during its development that it cannot break the bonds and associates them with its limits, boundaries, and freedoms.
+Later, when it is fully grown and has reached adult size and strength, it still believes it cannot break that bond, so it never really tries.
+From then on, only a rope is necessary to keep it from breaking its bonds, freeing itself, and realizing its true strength and potential.
+By now, you may have realized that I am not really talking about elephants, right?